Running for Office FAQ

 As an elected officer or member of the Board of Directors, what are my responsibilities at ANAC’s Annual Conference?

-- The National Leadership Council (which includes all Committee Chairs, as well as both incoming and outgoing members of the Board meet for lunch on Thursday, the first day of Conference.
+- The National Leadership Council (which includes all Committee Chairs, as well as both incoming and outgoing members of the Board meet on Thursday, the first day of Conference.

 - Most committees meet on Thursday afternoon.
 As the liaison to one of ANAC’s committees, it is expected that you will attend your committee’s meeting.